Thomas Pakenham, 5th Earl of Longford

-Thomas Pakenham, 5th Earl of Longford, KP, MVO (19 October 1864 – 21 August 1915), known as Lord Silchester until 1887, was an Irish peer and soldier.
+Brigadier-General Thomas Pakenham, 5th Earl of Longford, KP, MVO (19 October 1864 – 21 August 1915), known as Lord Silchester until 1887, was an Anglo-Irish hereditary peer and soldier.

 Biography

+Background and early life

-Born in Dublin, Longford was the eldest son of William Pakenham, 4th Earl of Longford, and his wife, the Hon.
-Selina, daughter of George Rice-Trevor, 4th Baron Dynevor, and succeeded in the earldom on his father's death in 1887.
-Educated at Winchester College, he served in the 2nd Life Guards, achieving the rank of colonel, and also held the honorary post of Lord-Lieutenant of County Longford from 1887 to 1915.
+Born in Dublin, Longford was the second but eldest surviving son of William Pakenham, 4th Earl of Longford and his wife the Hon Selina Rice-Trevor, daughter of George Rice-Trevor, 4th Baron Dynevor.
+He succeeded in the earldom on his father's death in 1887.
+Educated at Winchester College, he served in the 2nd Life Guards, into which he was commissioned as a second lieutenant in February 1887, achieving the rank of colonel, and also held the honorary post of Lord-Lieutenant of County Longford from 1887 to 1915.
 In 1901 he was made a Knight of the Order of St Patrick.

+Second Boer War and aftermath

 Following the outbreak of the Second Boer War in late 1899, Lord Longford was instrumental in forming a company of volunteers from the Irish Hunt for the Imperial Yeomanry, serving in South Africa.
 He was formally seconded for service with the Imperial Yeomanry and appointed a captain of the 45th (Dublin) Company on 3 February 1900.
 The company left for South Africa in the middle of March 1900, and on arrival was attached to the 13th Battalion, Imperial Yeomanry.
 He was wounded and returned home the following year.

 In January 1902 he was again seconded for service with the Imperial Yeomanry.
-He was appointed in command of the 29th Battalion (composed primarily of officers and men from the Irish Horse), with the temporary rank of Lieutenant-colonel (antedated to 1 January 1902), and left Ireland for South Africa in May 1902.
-As the senior officer, he was in command of almost 1 150 officers and men on board the transport ship Bavarian for the journey.
+He was appointed in command of the 29th Battalion (composed primarily of officers and men from the Irish Horse), with the temporary rank of lieutenant colonel (antedated to 1 January 1902), and left Ireland for South Africa in May 1902.
+As the senior officer, he was in command of almost 1,150 officers and men on board the transport ship Bavarian for the journey.
 They arrived in South Africa after the end of hostilities, as the Peace of Vereeniging was signed on 31 May, and returned home only four months later, leaving Cape Town on the SS Dilwara which arrived at Southampton in late October.
-Lord Longford relinquished command of the 29th battalion on their return.
+Lord Longford relinquished command of the 29th battalion on their return, and returned to the 2nd life Guards, where he was promoted to the substantive rank of major on 12 January 1903.

+He was promoted to brevet lieutenant colonel in March 1906 and lieutenant colonel in January 1907.

+While serving on half-pay Longford was promoted to colonel in January 1911.
+He was placed in command of the 2nd South Midland Mounted Brigade, a Territorial Force (TF) formation, in April 1912.